Programme Officer: Knowledge Products and Policy Support

-The Biodiversity Conservation Group hosts the IUCN focal points for five of the six biodiversity-related Multilateral Environmental Agreements (the Ramsar focal point sits with the IUCN Global Water Programme).
-IUCN, through close collaboration between the Members, Commissions, and other parts of the Secretariat, notably the Global Policy Unit, the Biodiversity Conservation Group informs, supports implementation, and monitors progress towards achievement of the Strategic Plan for Biodiversity 2011-2020.
+The Biodiversity Conservation Group hosts the IUCN technical focal points for 5 of the 6 biodiversity-related Multilateral Environmental Agreements (the Ramsar focal point sits with the IUCN Water Programme) and works closely with the Global Policy Unit to support their implementation.

 Fundraising and project development (40%)

-1. Lead/support fundraising activities and project development related to the area-based knowledge products with a priority on key biodiversity areas.
+3. Lead/support fundraising activities and project development related to the area based knowledge products with a priority on key biodiversity areas.

-2. Develop project proposals to support the development and application of the consolidated criteria for identifying sites of global biodiversity conservation significance to identify, conserve and manage key biodiversity areas, working closely with the Programme Officer, Conservation Planning.
+4. Develop project proposals to support the development and application of the consolidated criteria for identifying sites of global biodiversity significance to identify, delineate, and document key biodiversity areas, working closely with the Programme Officer, Conservation Planning.

-6. Identify and coordinate critical policy influencing opportunities in the Convention on Biological Diversity (CBD) and other biodiversity-related conventions for the Aichi Biodiversity Targets and biodiversity indicators, as well as Key Biodiversity Areas.
+5. Identify and coordinate critical policy influencing opportunities in the Convention on Biological Diversity (CBD) and other biodiversity-related conventions for the Aichi Biodiversity Targets and biodiversity indicators, as well as ensuring awareness and uptake of knowledge products.
 An emphasis will be on Strategic Goals B, C and D of the Strategic Plan for Biodiversity, but the work will link to all 20 targets.

-7. Support the development and implementation of IUCN policy positions for the CBD and other biodiversity-related multilateral environmental agreements to influence policy negotiations relevant to implementing the Aichi targets for the establishment of KBAs.
+7. Support the development and implementation of IUCN Policy positions for the CBD and other biodiversity-related multi-lateral environmental agreements to influence policy negotiations relevant to implementing the Aichi targets the establishment of KBAs.

-9. Support outreach work for IUCN’s area-related knowledge products (including events at the 2012 World Conservation Congress).
+8. Support outreach work for IUCN’s area related knowledge products (including events at the 2014 IUCN World Parks Congress).

-10. Act as the IUCN Headquarters focal point on technical issues related to KBAs and their link to the other knowledge products, and act as an internal champion to explain, promote and highlight the KBA approach in project design.
+9. Act as the IUCN focal point on technical issues related to KBAs and their link to the other knowledge products, and act as an internal champion to explain, promote and highlight the KBA approach in project design.

-14. Support the Biodiversity Conservation Group Directorate work planning, budgeting, reporting and monitoring requirements.
+13. Support the Biodiversity Conservation Group Directorate work planning, budgeting, financial management, reporting and monitoring requirements.

 • At least 5 years’ work experience at a professional level.